 „You think?“ Soft alluring voice.
 He covered the distance between us in a split second, his eyes locked with mine, coming altogether from hazel to forest grass green under the mental pressure.
 The gaze of his bright blue irises cutting sharp right through all my thoughts, deeper into my brain, stirring things until all my defences fell apart and empty void took their place.
 I felt my legs going jelly and then lost it all.
 When I came to my senses again I had to admit he made a point.
 Also.. how?
 Never seen him like this.
 My heart was racing.

 „Forgiven.
 Now, tell me what exactly was that?
-I have known you over half a century.
+I have known you for over half a century.
 Never seen anything like it before.“ Trying to hold myself together.

 „It’s new.
 Something new.“ He really looked surprised.

 „Like a hypnosis?“ I was interested.

 „More than that.
 You went point blank off.“ Now he sounded scared.